apache/druid/docs/development/extensions-core/kafka-ingestion.md

 ## Define a supervisor spec
 Similar to the ingestion spec for batch ingestion, the supervisor spec configures the data ingestion for Kafka streaming ingestion.
 A supervisor spec has the following sections:
 - `dataSchema` to specify the Druid datasource name, primary timestamp, dimensions, metrics, transforms, and any necessary filters.
-- `ioConfig` to configure Druid to connect to Kafka how to parse the data.
+- `ioConfig` to configure Kafka connection settings and configure how Druid parses the data.
 Kafka-specific connection details go in the `consumerProperties`.
 For more information, see the [Kafka supervisor reference](./kafka-supervisor-reference.md).
 - `tuningConfig` to control various tuning parameters specific to each ingestion method.
 For a full description of all the fields and parameters in a Kafka supervisor spec, see the [Kafka supervisor reference](./kafka-supervisor-reference.md).
 For information on how to configure the input format, see [Data formats](../../ingestion/data-formats.md).